CIH supports housing professionals to create a future in which everyone has a place to call home. But where did it all begin?

 CIH responded to the devolution agenda by establishing national business units in Scotland, Northern Ireland and Wales from January 2006

 To meet the growing interest in the housing profession worldwide, CIH introduced international membership in January 2007.
-We now have members in five continents and branches in Canada, Hong Kong and China.
+We now have members in five continents and branches in Canada and Hong Kong.

 About us